naotokui/penseur/README.md

 * [Keras](https://github.com/fchollet/keras) (for Semantic-Relatedness experiments only)
 * [gensim](https://radimrehurek.com/gensim/) (for vocabulary expansion when training new models)

 For those who haven't yet played with the original skip-thought code, it requires certain embedding files to work correctly.
-Details about obtaining these files are located in the "Getting Started" section of the skip-thought github page, but I've taken the opportunity to write a short download script that will run the original wget commands and place them in the proper location.
+Details about obtaining these files are located in the "Getting Started" section of the skip-thought github page, but I've written a short download script that will run the original wget commands and place them in the proper location.
 The penseur code will always assume they are placed in a folder called 'data'.

 ```bash
 chmod +x download_essential_files.sh